-"Meeting [facilities" means permanent facilities for recreational, social or multipurpose use.
+""Meeting [facilities" means permanent facilities for recreational, social or multipurpose use.
 These may be for organizations operating on a membership basis for the promotion of members' mutual interests or may be primarily intended for community purposes.
-Typical uses include private clubs, union halls, community centers, religious facilities such as churches, temples and synagogues and student centers.] facility" means the assembly of public, non-profit, and private, membership-based organizations for educational, fraternal, or social purposes.
-The term may include accessory kitchens, multi-purpose rooms, storage space, training space, and classrooms for teaching subjects related to the mission of the organization.
-The term does not include activities considered to be home occupations.
+Typical uses include private clubs, union halls, community centers, religious facilities such as churches, temples and synagogues and student centers.] facility" means a principal use involving periodic gatherings or assemblies of individuals on private property for a common purpose not accessory to a permitted principal use.
+For the purposes of this definition, the director may liberally construe accessory uses outside of the agricultural zoning districts.

-- (1) Small: A meeting facility accommodating up to 100 individuals. - (2) Medium: A meeting facility accommodating from 101 individuals and up to 2,000 individuals. - (3) Large: A meeting facility accommodating over 2,000 individuals."
+- (1) Small: Meeting facilities with a capacity for more than 25 individuals, up to 100 individuals. - (2) Medium: Meeting facilities with a capacity for more than 100 individuals, up to 2,000 individuals. - (3) Large: Meeting facilities with a capacity for more than 2,000 individuals."

-"Plant [nurseries" means land, greenhouses, or other similar type of agricultural structures used to raise flowers, shrubs and other plants primarily for wholesale sales.
+""Plant [nurseries" means land, greenhouses, or other similar type of agricultural structures used to raise flowers, shrubs and other plants primarily for wholesale sales.
 The term includes establishments where retail sales of agricultural products, which are raised or grown on-site in containers or directly in the ground, occur.
-This term does not include retail establishments that are typically categorized as garden shops, which sell to retail customers items other than plants, such as pots and planters, gardening supplies, implements and tools; mulch, potting soil, and fertilizers; decorations, books, and cards.] nursery" means propagating and growing plants for off-site sale or onsite accessory sales (both wholesale and retail)."
+This term does not include retail establishments that are typically categorized as garden shops, which sell to retail customers items other than plants, such as pots and planters; gardening supplies, implements and tools; mulch, potting soil, and fertilizers; decorations, books, and cards.] nursery" means propagating and growing plants for off-site sale or onsite accessory sales (both wholesale and retail)."